Enrichment Rules

 {% hint style="info" %}

 **Finding property names:** Use Query Builder to inspect available properties on any entity type.
-Property names must match the exact key as it appears in the Access Graph.
+For traversal queries, property names must match the exact key as it appears in the Access Graph.
+For CMDB queries, only `owner_node_id` and `owner_external_id` are valid.

 {% endhint %}